andikleen/pmu-tools/README.md

 - A library for self profiling with Linux since Linux 3.3 Note for self-profiling on older kernels you can use [simple-pmu] http://halobates.de/simple-pmu
+- An example program for address profiling on Nehalem and later Intel CPUs (addr)

 # Usage: